phalcon-orphanage/docs/en/reference/phql.rst

 Aggregations
 ^^^^^^^^^^^^
-The following examples shows how to use aggregations in PHQL:
+The following examples show how to use aggregations in PHQL:

 .. code-block:: php